bc-python-tool/orpyste/README.md

 Working with this kind of `peuf` files needs to import `Read` or `ReadBlock` from `orpyste.section` instead of `orpyste.data`.

-For querypaths and also json representations, the sections are indicated using brackets around their name.
+For querypaths and also json representations, the sections are indicated by putting their name inside `<...>`.